emihaimarian/Java/README.md

 # Java
 ### The first 10 days:
-1.Introduction to Java:
+1. Introduction to Java:
-..1.
+⋅⋅1.
 The first program
-..2.
+⋅⋅2.
 Writing and naming standards
-..3.
+⋅⋅3.
 Primitive types
-..4.
+⋅⋅5.
 Assignments and calculations
-..5.
+⋅⋅6.
 Comparators and logic operators
 2.Object Orientation
 3.Object Orientation Inheritance and polymorphism 4.Nested and Lambda types